High school baseball: Bozdeck, Raiders start season of high expectations off with a win

 At the plate, all nine starters got a hit.
 Landen Parker had a triple and Walker Still a double.
 Bozdeck, Jake Dickhous, Caleb Kelley and Tucker Cleveland all knocked in two runs.

-On the mound, in addition to Bozdeck, the Raiders will have Noah Dewey, Zach Escobar, Luey Campos and Parker taking innings.
+On the mound, in addition to Bozdeck and Schoeffler, the Raiders will have Noah Dewey, Zach Escobar, Luey Campos and Parker, among others, taking innings.
 Bozdeck said he feels “great” about the depth there.

 “We have great starters, good relievers, everybody throws a plethora of pitches.
 I’m not scared of any team.
 We’re ready to go,” he said.